Cervical cancer screening

 Remember that we are talking about the test as screening for cervical cancer here.
 Screening means testing healthy women.
 If you have symptoms of cervical cancer, you may have a liquid based cytology test as part of the tests used to investigate your symptoms.
 This is a very different situation to having the test as a routine screening test.
 If you have any symptoms, you should talk to your GP.

-If you have borderline or mild cell changes (low grade dyskaryosis), your doctor or nurse will either suggest a colposcopy straight away or ask you to go back for another liquid based cytology test in 6 months time.
+If you have borderline or mild cell changes, your doctor or nurse will either suggest a colposcopy straight away or ask you to go back for another screening test in 6 months time.
 Sometimes these slightly abnormal cells can go back to normal by themselves.
 But you should definitely go for your repeat test.
 You can't assume that the cells will go back to normal.
 If your next test is normal you may have 2 further tests, 6 months apart, before returning to regular screening every 3 to 5 years.
-If your repeat test is abnormal, you will then definitely have a colposcopy to check it out further.
+If your repeat test is abnormal, you will then have a colposcopy to check it out further.
 You may need some treatment.

 You usually only need treatment once.
 Then you have follow up tests.
-If you do have an abnormal test and have successful treatment you are very unlikely to get cervical cancer (provided you continue being screened).
-If you do not have treatment, you are very much at risk from cervical cancer.
+If you have an abnormal test and have successful treatment you are very unlikely to get cervical cancer if you continue having screening.
+If you do not have treatment, you are very much at risk of developing cervical cancer in the future.

 CIN 3 is sometimes called carcinoma in situ.
 This sounds like cancer, but it isn't.
 It means that some of the cells look cancerous.
 But they are all contained within the skin layer covering the cervix.
 It will not be a true cancer until the cells break through the layer covering the cervix and spread into the tissue underneath.
 You must have treatment as soon as possible if you have carcinoma in situ.
 As long as the affected area is removed, cancer can be prevented.